mikenakis/VsDebugLogger/README.md

 # TO DO list

+- The logging output has been observed to get garbled in some rare cases, possibly as a result of multiple threads trying to log simultaneously; need to troubleshoot.
 - Handle spaces in names.
     - Currently, if the solution name or the log pathname contain any spaces, bad things will happen.
 - Add persisting and restoring of the window geometry across runs